astandrik/my_instructions/CRITICAL_INSTRUCTIONS.md

 - REQUIRED: Follow existing coding style consistently.
 - REQUIRED: Replace magic numbers with named constants.
 - REQUIRED: Modular design principles; small, focused functions.
+- REQUIRED: Use named constants or CSS custom properties for spacing; avoid magic values.
+- REQUIRED: Prefer type guards and discriminated unions; use `as` only for safe, documented interop.
 - FORBIDDEN: Nested ternary expressions.
-- FORBIDDEN: TypeScript any.
+- FORBIDDEN: TypeScript `any`.
-- REQUIRED: Prefer type guards and discriminated unions; use “as” only for safe, documented interop.
 - FORBIDDEN: IIFEs and inline callbacks in render paths; use named handlers.
-- REQUIRED: Use named constants or CSS custom properties for spacing; avoid magic values.

 React development standards (if applicable)
 13) Effects discipline
-- REQUIRED: Avoid useEffect where direct approaches suffice.
+- REQUIRED: Avoid `useEffect` where direct approaches suffice.
-- REQUIRED: Use useEffect only for true side effects.
+- REQUIRED: Use `useEffect` only for true side effects.
 - REQUIRED: Move large render chunks into distinct components (same folder).
-- FORBIDDEN: useEffect for logic solvable via state, event handlers, or derived values.
+- FORBIDDEN: `useEffect` for logic solvable via state, event handlers, or derived values.

 UI component standards (if applicable to the stack)
 14) Library-first policy
 - REQUIRED: Search existing UI kit (e.g., gravity-ui/uikit) before creating new components.
 - REQUIRED: Use provided layout primitives (e.g., Flex) instead of raw CSS flex when available.
-- REQUIRED: Prefer width="full" over numeric width hacks when the UI kit supports it.
+- REQUIRED: Prefer `width="full"` over numeric width hacks when the UI kit supports it.
 - FORBIDDEN: Create new components that already exist in the UI kit.
 - FORBIDDEN: Roll your own flex wrappers when an equivalent component exists.